 Jim has held a life-long passion for all things automotive and over the years has built up a substantial collection of scale models by various diecast, resin and white metal manufacturers.

 Back in 2007 he decided to mix a little business with pleasure and setup his own online model retail store, Diecasm LLC, with a percentage of sales donated to select good causes.
 This neatly tied in with his Chicago-based consultancy, Aqubanc LLC, which offers streamlining advice, donation processing, gift entry and operational solutions for nonprofit and charitable organizations in the US and Canada.

 Acutely aware however that manufacturers have long overlooked many of the more esoteric marques and models, along with some previously covered subjects that are now crying out to be modelled more accurately, in 2009 Jim took the next step.
 Teaming up with partner Raffi Minasian, the pair launched Automodello, their very own range of hand-built, limited edition, high-spec scale resin models.
 Working closely with auto and racing legends, the Automodello brand is now dedicated to honoring their achievements by offering collectors an exciting program of miniature masterpieces.

-Clearly a multi-tasker and all round good guy, Jim also fulfills the role of chauffeur to his daughter (who’s just entered teendom and has already informed him she will be taking the keys to his Mini Cooper Convertible once she’s passed her test or to the Mustang she is eyeing from afar!), while even managing to find time for the odd track day with his treasured 1974 Lotus Europa JPS.
+Clearly a multi-tasker and all round good guy, Jim also fulfills the role of chauffeur to his daughter (who’s will be entering teendom and has already informed him she will be taking the keys to his Mini Cooper Convertible once she’s passed her test or to the Mustang she is eyeing from afar!), while even managing to find time for the odd track day with his treasured 1974 Lotus Europa JPS.

 Raffi Minasian is a freelance designer, widely published illustrator and educator.
 He holds degrees in both Product and Transportation Design.
 His impressive 25 year career includes aircraft interior design for Boeing, toys for Mattel and McDonald’s, consumer products for Microsoft, Polaris, and Rainbird, and car designs for Toyota, Subaru, Moal Coachbuilders and The Franklin Mint.
 He was Director of Precision Models and Engineered Products at The Franklin Mint, the position formerly held by Gordon Buehrig.